 I had created Google Slides with the text of the book, leaving out a key word in every sentence.
 I asked our third grade authors to supply me with nouns, verbs, and adjectives to fill in the blanks.
 Here’s the list I used.

 Together we wrote a fun, silly story.
-Here are a couple of excerpts.
+Here are a couple of excerpts; the words highlighted in yellow are the words students volunteered from their lists.

-They left the library enthusiastic about their space studies, and ready to write!
-They’ll use library resources like BrainPop and PebbleGo as they continue learning in the classroom.
+They left the library (aka “writing camp”) enthusiastic about their space studies, and ready to write!
+They’ll use library books and databases like BrainPop and PebbleGo as they continue learning in the classroom.
 Their word baskets (and enthusiasm) will fuel their galactic writing all week long.

 Sometimes I think that our teachers get caught up in the scope and sequence and feel forced to plow through the content, to get it “covered.”
-As librarians, we can use our resources, like picture books, to bring a little magic to the curriculum: fun, laughter, and engagement.
+As librarians, we can use our resources, like picture books, to bring a little magic to the curriculum: fun, laughter, and engagement in our writing camp.
 This activity only took 45 minutes out of the week, but it added a spark to the start of this science unit.
 I’m glad we were able to collaborate!

 How do YOU use your library resources to help out your teachers?